Fiscal Policy During Recessions vs. Expansions

 Outcome by 2010:

-The durable lesson: Large fiscal expansion during severe recession did not push interest rates higher because private demand for credit collapsed.
+The takeaway: Large fiscal expansion during severe recession did not push interest rates higher because private demand for credit collapsed.
 Treasury yields fell despite trillion-dollar deficits because investors fled to safety and the economy had substantial slack.

 Historical Case Study: 2017-2019 (Procyclical)